 This is actually a health benefit because it avoids getting bacteria and parasites from water.
 If cats do drink water, they prefer running water which is another way to help avoid diseases.

 Cats can be reluctant to drink water, even in our homes.
 While a dog will drink an entire bowl in a few seconds, cats would never dare to be so greedy.
 A dog can recover from dehydration in under four hours, while a cat will take a full day to do so.

 Lack Of Water In Food

-If you mostly feed your cats with dry foods, or you have recently changed from wet food to dry food, or even changed the quantity of food you feed your cat, then this might be the culprit for their increased drinking habits.
+If you mostly feed your cats with dry foods, you have recently changed from wet food to dry food or even changed the quantity of food you feed your cat, then this might be the culprit for their increased drinking habits.

-Wet cat food, on the other hand, usually has 70-80% water moisture.
-They will not provide all the water your cat needs, either, but will provide a good amount.
+Wet cat foods, on the other hand, usually have 70% to 80% water moisture.
+They will not provide all the water your cat needs either but will provide a good amount.

 There are definitely pros and cons to both types of food.
-While wet cat food ensures that the cat is getting more moisture, dry cat food is helpful in preventing dental disease by about 10 percent (compared to wet food).
+While wet cat food ensures that the cat is getting more moisture, dry cat food is helpful in preventing dental disease by about 10 percent (compared to wet food)(Source).
 Dry food is also less expensive and less messy and can be left all day in the food bowl.

 If you are unsure what sort of cat food your cat should be eating, your veterinarian will be happy to aid you in choosing a high-quality food.

 More moisture content is not the sole reason to change from dry food to wet food.
 There is nothing wrong with your cat drinking plenty of water from the water bowl to make up for its fluid needs if they are on dry food.